simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 And so, in the corner of the white gallery the ingenious, many-colored image is being conceived.
 And each symbol upon it more clearly defines the Blessed One.
 Here is the frightful birdlike Garuda and wise Magi and Ganeshi, elephant of happiness,

-\* Mutazar---the Messiah now awaited by the Muhammedans.
+\* Muntazar---the Messiah now awaited by the Mohammedans.

 <a id="68">**68 ALTAI-HIMALAYA**</a>